Friday, August 26, 2011

-In '67 McNally had some serious elbow problems which contributed to an off year.
+In '67 McNally had some serious elbow problems which contributed to an off year that included about two months of downtime.
 He rebounded huge in '68 by winning 22 and sporting a 1.95 ERA, by far the best of his career.
-His 20-win streak lasted four seasons with the O's reaching the Series the last three, winning in '70.
+His 20-win streak lasted four seasons with the O's reaching the Series the last three, winning it all in '70.
 By '71 shoulder pain started affecting his pitching although he would generally put up very god numbers the next few years.
-In '72 he dropped eight wins despite an excellent ERA that included six shutouts.
-In '73 his win total ratcheted to 17 but his vaunted control began to be compromised as his walk totals nearly matched his strikeouts.
-After a '74 season in which he went 16-10 Dave was traded to the Expos with Rich Coggins for Ken Singleton and Mike Torrez.
+In '72 he dropped eight wins and posted his first losing season since '64 despite an excellent ERA that included six shutouts.
+The O's averaged scoring less than three runs a game during Dave's starts that year.
+After a '74 season in which he went 16-10, Dave was traded to the Expos with Rich Coggins for Ken Singleton and Mike Torrez.
 It would be a great deal for Baltimore.
 Dave pitched through a lot of pain but after a start of 3-6 with an ERA over 5.00, he retired.
-He finished with a record of 184-119 with a 3.24 ERA and 33 shutouts.
-He was spectacular in the post-season, going 7-4 with a 2.49 ERA in 14 games.
+He finished with a record of 184-119 with a 3.24 ERA, 120 complete games, two saves, and 33 shutouts.
+He was spectacular in the post-season, going 7-4 with a 2.49 ERA and two shutouts in 14 games.
 He was also a three-time All-Star.

 Ironically, some of McNally's most high-profile time in baseball took place after he retired.
 In '75 Dave played for the Expos without a contract, as did Andy Messersmith with the Dodgers.
 That status allowed them to successfully file a grievance against Major League Baseball and its reserve clause and in March of '76 the two were officially declared free agents.
 The player's union encouraged Dave to sign with a team to memorialize the event and though he had a few offers, he knew his arm was toast and he declined.
 Dave returned to Billings where he ran a chain of auto stores with his brother, for a time was the state's highway commissioner, and coached some ball.
 One of his players was Jeff Ballard, who went on to pitch for the Orioles.
 Dave passed away in 2002 at age 60, a couple years after being named Montana's best athlete of the 20th century.